-Events that took place after the balance sheet cut-off date, published and accessible at the Company's official places of disclosure are listed in detail in note 44.
-Events after the balance sheet cut-off date of the notes to the report.
+Events that took place after the financial statement's cut-off date, published and accessible at the Company's official places of disclosure are listed in detail in note 44.
+Events after the financial statement's cut-off date of the notes to the report.